The Democracy of the Future and the Dream-Vision of Dom Bosco

 The answer is that the presentation to the public of this possible relationship allows us, on the one hand, to present, even if in a synthetic and introductory way, the principles of true catholicity and true scientific that we affirm as fundamental elements for the great intellectual reform that must base the metaphysics and ethics of the new great social institutions, whose center is the Democracy of the Future.
 These principles are inherent in the Perennial Philosophy and in the natural Law of Universal Brotherhood, as well as in all non-degenerated religious traditions and in all Churches worthy of the name.

 On the other hand, making this interpretation and this possible relation public allows us to offer the religious world in general – today impoverished by the domain of literal interpretations (and, therefore, idolatrous and materialistic) of its main sacred symbols – the opportunity to recognize the misconceptions that denigrate and that put religion in contradiction with true science (whose main characteristic is induction from experimental hypotheses) and with true philosophy (whose main characteristic is deduction from metaphysical hypotheses).
 And it allows us to offer a possibility that this great dream-vision of Dom Bosco is genuinely prophetic.
-This hypothesis is very likely to true, because spiritual, and not material riches will always be the basis of the “promised land, flowing with milk and honey”, and where there will be “inconceivable wealth.
+This hypothesis is very likely to true, because spiritual, and not material riches will always be the basis of the “promised land, flowing with milk and honey”, and where there will be “inconceivable wealth”.

-Just to reinforce these statements, let us consider the interpretation of another point in Dom Bosco’s statement, which we have repeatedly underlined, which is the question that it is an inconceivable wealth”.
-This point, together with the question of the mounts, is presented to him in the dream-vision in the form of several repetitions, a fact that, in our view, makes this point one of the most important in all his remarkable dream-vision: “Then a voice said repeatedly: – when the mines hidden in the midst of these mountains are caved, the promised land will appear here, in which flows milk and honey.
-It will be an inconceivable wealth (emphasis ours)
+Just to reinforce these statements, let us consider the interpretation of another point in Dom Bosco’s statement, which we have repeatedly underlined, which is the question that it is an “inconceivable wealth”.
+This point, together with the question of the “mounts”, is presented to him in the dream-vision in the form of several repetitions, a fact that, in our view, makes this point one of the most important in all his remarkable dream-vision:

 Oil, gold, silver, minerals, and precious stones, however valuable they may be, as has already been said, will never be the basis of the promised land, and they are riches which, however valuable they may be, are perfectly conceivable to human thought.
 The beatific or mystical vision, according to the accounts of the great mystics of all times and places, is a reality so exalted, so extra-ordinary, that human thought cannot conceive, cannot even imagine.